LayMui/serenityBDD-aws-device-farm-template/README.md

 4. serenity.yml is the test spec yml file configured/setup to run on AWS device farm environment it's a customised off from the default test spec file

+5. If you are using java command
-5. You need to create the assembly/zip.yml, if you are using java command (not required if you use maven command)
+You need to create the assembly/zip.yml,
+(not required if you use maven command)

 6. using maven command on aws device farm means you have to download the dependencies configured in pom.xml